Did you think mutual fund costs don’t matter? Think again. Read below to uncover how a mutual fund’s total expense ratio can impact your returns.

 3 min read

 Every time you invest in a mutual fund, a fee is deducted from your investment by the fund house or asset management company (AMC).
 This fee is called the total expense ratio (TER) and it encompasses management and administrative costs, marketing expenses and other operational charges.
-The fee is typically charged as a percentage of your investments in the mutual fund.
+This fee is typically charged as a percentage of your investments in the mutual fund.

 Types of mutual fund plans and their TERs